Take the Easy Path to Forex Trading

 Enables the development, testing and refining of trade strategies in a risk-averse setting

-A simulated trading platform acts as a sandbox for forex traders.
+A simulated trading platform acts as a sandbox for Forex traders.
 Within its confines, you can:

 • Develop new trading strategies